-- Be constructed of 1.8m high timber fencing.
-Colorbond fencing is not permitted. - 100 x 100mm expressed posts, capping and 150mm plinth timber detail permitted - Not exceed 60% of the length of the side boundary taken from the rear boundary - Option to have stepped fence with landscaping up to a maximum of 4m from the nearest front corner building line - On sloping sites fences should be stepped - All fencing shall be set true and plumb - Fences on corner lots must not extend beyond the point indicated on the relevant council approved building envelope plan contained in your MCP.
+- Be constructed of 1.8m high pre-coated metal sheeting panels (eg. Colorbond®) in 'Grey Ridge' colour or coloured to match - 100 x 100mm expressed posts, capping and 150mm Colorbond plinth detail in black - Acceptable fencing profiles include include Lysaght's Neetascreen or Stratco's Superdek ranges or similar profiles approved in writing by Stockland's Covenant Team - Not exceed 60% of the length of the side boundary taken from the rear boundary - · Option to have stepped fence with landscaping up to a maximum of 4m from the nearest front corner building line - On sloping sites fences should be stepped - All fencing shall be set true and plumb - Fences on corner lots must not extend beyond the point indicated on the relevant council approved building envelope plan contained in your MCP.